dexplorer/df-data-ingestion/README.md

 This application runs a data ingestion workflow to ingest a delimited file into a spark table.

+It runs the configured pre-ingestion (data quality checks, data profiling) and post-ingestion (data reconciliation) tasks as part of the workflow.

 Application can be invoked using CLI or REST API end points.
 This allows the app to be integrated into a larger data ingestion / distribution framework.

 ### Install